Neural Guided Sampling for Quantum Circuit Optimization: Literature overview

 \section{Literature overview}

-Recent work address the challenge that many quantum transpilers are proprietary and optimized for dedicated hardware.
+Recent work addresses the challenge that many quantum transpilers are proprietary and optimized for dedicated hardware.
 In \cite{kundu2025} compiler confidentiality is approached using reverse-engineering compilation methodologies.
-Here a simple ML-based framework is used to infer underlying optimization techniques by leveraging structural differences observed between original and compiled circuits.
-A neural network detects optimization passes which demonstrates the viability of this threat to compiler confidentiality.
+There a simple ML-based framework is used to infer underlying optimization techniques by leveraging structural differences observed between original and compiled circuits.
+A neural network detects optimization passes which demonstrate the viability of this threat to compiler confidentiality.
 In \cite{ren2024tackling} a cross-layer approach for coherent error mitigation is proposed.
-The authors consider program-level, gate-level, and pulse-level compiler optimizations, by leveraging the hidden inverse theory and by exploiting structuring information.
+The authors consider program-level, gate-level, and pulse-level compiler optimizations, by leveraging the hidden inverse theory and by exploiting structured information.
 The work \cite{wang2025tetris} addresses the challenge that untrusted quantum compilers pose significant risks as they can lead to the theft of quantum circuit designs and compromise sensitive intellectual property.
 Therefore, they propose TetrisLock, a split compilation method for quantum circuit obfuscation that uses an interlocking splitting pattern.
 In \cite{Younis22}, the authors describe algorithms to apply parameterized circuit instantiation during circuit optimization and gate-set transpilation.
 The authors propose an iterative scanning gate removal with the circuit being iteratively scanned by using a linear strategy.
 The work \cite{huo2025revisiting} revisits the necessity of frequent noise-adaptive transpilation and concludes that the classical overhead associated with per-circuit noise-aware transpilation may not always be justified.
-Large language models to enhance the transpilation process have been proposed in \cite{siavash2025LLM}, but the study reveals that LLMs are performing very bad at this task.
+Large language models to enhance the transpilation process have been proposed in \cite{siavash2025LLM}, but the study reveals that LLMs are performing badly at this task.
 The transpilation of quantum circuits for execution of quantum algorithms across different cores while minimizing inter-core communications has been investigated in \cite{10.1145/3655029}.
+Since QPUs often have limited connectivity between qubits, circuit transformations have to meet these constraints.
+To address this, the work \cite{10.1145/3400302.3415621} presents a Monte Carlo Tree Search framework.
+It allows deeper exploration of the search space.
+Our compute graph model is in a similar direction, with the main difference that for a limited depth the full space is explored.
+The work \cite{Jones2022robustquantum} presents a method for approximate compilation aimed at optimizing programs for quantum computers by transforming the compilation task into finding the lowest energy state of a quantum system.
+QUESO is presented in \cite{10.1145/3591254}.
+It is a tool that automatically synthesizes optimizers specific to different quantum devices.
+Key elements of QUESO include an algebraic representation of rewrite rules, a method for probabilistically verifying circuit equivalence, a specil data structure called a polynomial identity filter, and an algorithm that applies rewrite rules to optimize circuits.
+Please note, that the concept of rewrite rules is also applied in this work, but we follow a different approach with our neural guided sampling strategy.
+The work \cite{10.1145/3519939.3523433} presents Quartz, a framework that explores small circuits to generate potential transformations and verifies them using an automated theorem prover.
+By applying a cost-based backtracking search with these verified transformations, Quartz optimizes quantum circuits.
+It can also be summarized as a rewrite-rule synthesis approach.
+The work \cite{10.1145/3341301.3359630} proposes TASO, a computation graph optimizer for deep neural networks.
+TASO takes as input a list of operator specifications and generates candidate substitutions using the given operators as basic building blocks.
+All generated substitutions are formally verified against the operator specifications using an automated theorem prover.
+Transpilation as a pattern matching process has been proposed in \cite{10.1145/3498325}.
+A more detailed survery can be found in \cite{yan2025quantumcircuitsynthesiscompilation}.
+It assesses the viability of an integrated design and optimization framework that includes both logic circuit design and compilation optimization, aiming to minimize manual design efforts and improve execution precision and efficiency, thereby facilitating the hardware implementation and validation of quantum algorithms' advantages.